 Optimizing the life cycle of mining fleet assets pays huge dividends - haulage represents a significant portion of a mine's operating budget and, in an era of record commodity prices tempered by unprecedented scarcity of product support, getting it wrong today carries much greater consequence than it did ten years ago, both in terms of missed opportunity and increased cost.

-Prior to the course, registered delegates have access to the online e-learning material consisting of two introductory courses titled Mobile Equipment Life Cycle Costing, and Maintenance Management.
+Prior to the course, registered delegates have access to the online e-learning material consisting of an introductory course titled Mobile Equipment Life Cycle Costing.

 Certificate in Mining Studies